viperproject/gobra-book/src/slices.md

 ```

 ## Range clause for slices
-Gobra supports the `range` clause for slices:
+Gobra supports the `range` clause for slices.
+We refactor the loop in `addToSlice`:
 ``` go
 // @ requires len(s) > 0
 // @ preserves acc(s)